SinclaM/ray-tracer-challenge/README.md

 ## Performance profiling

-Although the ray tracer is not (yet) heavily optimized (e.g. is does not yet leverage Zig's SIMD builtins), it is still very fast—faster in fact on a single thread than almost every other Ray Tracer Challenge implementation on multiple threads I've compared with.
+Although the ray tracer is not (yet) heavily optimized (e.g. it does not yet leverage Zig's SIMD builtins), it is still very fast—faster in fact on a single thread than almost every other Ray Tracer Challenge implementation on multiple threads I've compared with.
 And there is still significant room for optimization.